supercollider/supercollider/README_WINDOWS.md

 value for a cmake variable (or e.g. moving a library to a place where it will be found by cmake) will not necessarily become effective in the next configure run.
-If the cache already contains a value assigned to that variable it will continue using that value.
-A safe fix for this kind of problems is to delete the entire cache file, but it is usually sufficient to delete the variable(s) that should be regenerated.
+If the cache already contains a value assigned to that variable it will continue to use that value.
+A safe fix for this kind of problems is to delete the entire cache file, but it is usually sufficient to delete the variable(s) that should be reassigned values.

 If you get wrong finds because of a conflicting system configuration (Qt4, different toolchains, individual libraries in high priority system locations